wp-plugins/cuca-validator/readme.txt

 == Description ==

 CuCa Validator comes to prevent spam to overflow into your site.
-Each module is handled by a shortcode and can easily be added into any post/page of your site.
+Each module is handled by a shortcode and can easily be added into any post/page.
 CuCa Validator can handle any form.
+Set up the captcha difficulty from the admin page.
+Maximize your captcha experience by choosing one of the skins and have it adapt to your site theme.

-**CuCa Math Validator**

-Solve a simple math operation to validate your form and continue your navigation experience.
+**CuCa Math Validator** Makes you solve a simple math operation to validate the form and let you continue your navigation.
-In the admin panel you can set up the captcha difficult.

-**CuCa Word Validator**

-(Work in progress) - Solve a simple alppanumeric captcha to unlock your form.
+**CuCa Word Validator** (Work in progress) - Makes you solve a standar alphanumeric captcha like the ones you're used to.

 == Installation ==